ZhuoqunWang0120/Ian-Holmes/README.md

 # Ian-Holmes

 Reproduce Ian Holmes' paper on clustering.

+## 20180830

+NU and ITA are set to be 0.1 according to source code.h
+How to randomly initialize ALPHA(LAMBDA) and PI for EM algorithm?